htzhang99/htzhang99.github.io/_pages/about.md

 <span class='anchor' id='-abo'></span>

 My name is Junqi Liao (廖峻骐).
 I am studying for my PhD in the School of Information Science and Technology at the University of Science and Technology of China (USTC) in Hefei, Anhui Province.
-My supervisor is Professor Li Li (李礼).
+My supervisors are Professor Li Li (李礼) and Professor Dong Liu (刘东).

 My research interests include:
 - Video coding